Created by Josh Bailey, Managed by Herohodgson– Last updated 3/18/21

 Defend And Take No Damage – There is probably a more clever name for this one, but the idea is that you can defend, for yourself and possibly others as well, without taking damage and then gain benefits for doing so.
 The obvious card that makes this deck worthwhile is Unflappable, but you can also look at Desperate Defense and, if you’re going to be defending anyway, Electrostatic Armor and Preemptive Strike and possibly Indomitable.
 Since you are set up to defend without much worry and possibly even profit from it, it is worth considering Get Behind Me! depending on the villain.
 The three best hero options here are probably Spider-Man for his card draw, Black Panther for retaliate, and Captain America for retaliate and the ability to ready despite defending.

 Never Defend – The opposite Protection strategy is, counter-intuitively, to never actually defend.
 This can be accomplished by canceling or preventing damage with Energy Barrier, Defensive Stance, and Nova ally who can potentially defeat an attacking minion before they deal damage.
 You may also want to include some options for healing since you will most likely still take some amount of damage, so Momentum Shift and possibly Second Wind are worth considering.
 You can also get by with ally blocking like a Leadership player with Clea who is a cheap ally that will appear twice as often.
+Multiple Man, found in the Quicksilver pack, may seem pricey at 4 cos,t but brings 3 allies into play at once to defend.
 This is the style of Protection that can work with Iron Man (using Electrostatic Armor and Energy Barrier to increase his hand size) and any hero that starts with a low Defense stat that is not worth increasing such as Captain Marvel or has a high enough hit point total to not worry about it like Thor or Hulk.

-If you enjoy this resource and would like to support this writer, please check out our “Support a Writer” tier over on our Patreon page and select jbailey86.
+If you enjoy this resource and would like to support this writer, please check out our “Support a Writer” tier over on our Patreon page and select HeroHodgson.